PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 .. exercise::

   Inspect the ``ov`` object.
-Acces that statistics map with the fraction of per-feature selections across all splits and project them back into the fMRI volume to investigate them.
+Access that statistics map with the fraction of per-feature selections across all splits and project them back into the fMRI volume to investigate them.